flowx-ai/docs-flowx/docs/flowx-designer/overview.md

 ## Managing generic parameters

-Through the FLOWX Designer, you can edit generic parameters, and import or export them.
+Through the [**FLOWX Designer**](../terms/flowx-ai-designer), you can edit generic parameters, and import or export them.
 You can set generic parameters and assign the environment(s) where they should apply.

 ![Generic Parameters](./img/designer_generic_params.png)